gdubw/gng/docs/index.md

 2. `gng wrapper -v 4.8.1` will silently set your existing Gradle Wrapper to the version 4.8.1
 3. `gng wrapper -t all` will silently set your existing Gradle Wrapper to the latest version with Gradle source code archive(gradle-xxx-all.zip).
-4. `gng wrapper -v 4.2.1 -m 'http://example.com/gradle/` will set your Gradle version to 4.2.1 and distributionUrl to `http://example.com/gradle/gradle-4.2.1-bin.zip`
+4. `gng wrapper -v 4.2.1 -m 'http://example.com/gradle/` will set your Gradle's version to 4.2.1 and distributionUrl to `http://example.com/gradle/gradle-4.2.1-bin.zip`
-5. `gng wrapper -v 4.2.1 -t all -m 'http://example.com/gradle/` will set your Gradle version to 4.2.1 and distributionUrl to `http://example.com/gradle/gradle-4.2.1-all.zip`
+5. `gng wrapper -v 4.2.1 -t all -m 'http://example.com/gradle/` will set your Gradle's version to 4.2.1 and distributionUrl to `http://example.com/gradle/gradle-4.2.1-all.zip`

 # Installation